 - policy an instance of the BasePolicy class. - buffer an instance of the ReplayBuffer class.
-This buffer must be populated with experiences for offline RL.

-- test_collector (Collector) the collector used for testing.
+This buffer must be populated with experiences for offline RL. - test_collector (Collector) the collector used for testing.
 If it's None, then no testing will be performed. - max_epoch (int) the maximum number of epochs for training.
 The training process might be finished before reaching max_epoch if stop_fn is set. - update_per_epoch (int) the number of policy network updates, so-called gradient steps, per epoch. - episode_per_test the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - test_fn (function) a hook called at the beginning of testing in each epoch.
-It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - save_best_fn (function) a hook called when the undiscounted average mean reward in evaluation phase gets better, with the signature f (policy: BasePolicy) None.
-It was save_fn previously. - save_checkpoint_fn (function) a function to save training process and return the saved checkpoint path, with the signature f(epoch: int, env_step: int, gradient_step: int) -> str; you can save whatever you want.
-Because offline-RL doesn't have env_step, the env_step is always 0 here. - resume_from_log (bool) resume gradient_step and other metadata from existing tensorboard log.
-Default to False. - stop_fn (function) a function with signature f (mean_rewards: float) -> bool, receives the average undiscounted returns of the testing result, returns a boolean which indicates whether reaching the goal. - reward_metric (function) a function with signature f(rewards: np. ndarray with shape (num_episode, agent_num)) -> np.ndarray with shape (num_episode,), used in multi-agent RL.
+It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - save_best_fn (function) a hook called when the undiscounted average mean reward in evaluation phase gets better, with the signature f (policy: BasePolicy) -> None.
+It was save_fn previously. - save_checkpoint_fn (function) a function to save training process, with the signature f(epoch: int, env_step: int, gradient_step: int) -> None; you can save whatever you want.
+Because offline-RL doesn't have env_step, the env step is always 0 here. - resume_from_log (bool) resume gradient_step and other metadata from existing tensorboard log.
+Default to False. - stop_fn(function) a function with signature f (mean_rewards: float) -> bool, receives the average undiscounted returns of the testing result, returns a boolean which indicates whether reaching the goal. - reward_metric (function) a function with signature f(rewards: np. ndarray with shape (num_episode, agent_num)) -> np.ndarray with shape (num_episode,), used in multi-agent RL.
 We need to return a single scalar for each episode's result to monitor training in the multi-agent RL setting.
 This function specifies what is the desired metric, e.g., the reward of agent 1 or the average reward over all agents. - logger (BaseLogger) A logger that logs statistics during updating/testing.
 Default to a logger that doesn't log anything. - verbose (bool) whether to print the information.
-Default to True. - show_progress (bool) whether to display a progress bar when training.
 Default to True.

-policy_update_fn (data: Dict[str; Any], result: Optional[Dict[str; Any]] = None) \rightarrow None Perform one off-line policy update.
+$policy_update_fn (data: Dict[str, Any], result: Optional[Dict[str, Any]] = None) \rightarrow None$ Perform one off-line policy update.

+'''

-tianshou.trainer.offline_trainer (args, kwargs) \rightarrow Dict[str, Union[float, str]] Wrapper for offline_trainer run method.
+tianshou.trainer.offline_trainer(args, kwargs) → Dict[str, Union[float, str]]

+Wrapper for offline_trainer run method.

 It is identical to OfflineTrainer(...).run().

 Returns See gather_info().

-tianshou.trainer.offline_trainer_iter
+tianshou.trainer.offline trainer iter

 alias of tianshou.trainer.offline.OfflineTrainer

+'''